-(2) The owners/operators of cement kilns subject to this section shall not emit or cause to be emitted PM, SO2 or $\ensuremath{\text{NO}{X}}\xspace$ in excess of the following limitations, in pounds per ton of clinker produced, averaged over a rolling 30day period for SO_2 and NO_X :
+(2) The owners/operators of cement kilns subject to this section shall not emit or cause to be emitted PM, SO2 or

+NO_x in excess of the following limitations, in pounds per ton of clinker

-Source name PM emission limit SO 2 emission limit (lb/ton clinker) NO X emission limit (lb/ton clinker) Ash Grove Cement If the process weight rate of the kiln is less than or equal to 30 tons per hour, then the emission limit shall be calculated using $E = 4.10p^{0.67}$ where $E = rate$ of emission in pounds per hour and p = process weight rate in tons per hour; however, if the process weight rate of the kiln is greater than 30 tons per hour, then the emission limit shall be calculated using $E = 55.0p^{0.11} - 40$, where $E = rate$ of emission in pounds per hour and P = process weight rate in tons per hour.
+Source name PM emission limit SO 2 emission limit (lb/ton clinker) NO X emission limit (lb/ton clinker) Ash Grove Cement If the process weight rate of the kiln is less than or equal to 30 tons per hour, then the emission limit shall be calculated using E = 4.10p ^{0.67} where E = rate of emission in pounds per hour and p = process weight rate in tons per hour; however, if the process weight rate of the kiln is greater than 30 tons per hour, then the emission limit shall be calculated using E = 55.0p ^{0.11} - 40, where E = rate of emission in pounds per hour and P = process weight rate in tons per hour.
 11.5 8.0 Holcim (US) Inc 0.77 lb/ton clinker 1.3 6.5

-(3) The owners/operators of LP, Blaine County #1 Compressor Station shall not emit or cause to be emitted from each 5,500 horsepower Ingersoll Rand 616 natural gas-fired compressor engine installed at the facility total NO_X in excess of 21.8 lbs/hr (average of three stack test runs).

-(4) These emission limitations shall apply at all times, including startups, shutdowns, emergencies, and malfunctions.

-(d) Compliance date.
+- (3) The owners/operators of LP, Blaine County #1 Compressor Station shall not emit or cause to be emitted from each 5,500 horsepower Ingersoll Rand 616 natural gas-fired compressor engine installed at the facility total NOx in excess of 21.8 lbs/hr (average of three stack test runs). - (4) These emission limitations shall apply at all times, including startups, shutdowns, emergencies, and malfunctions. - (d) Compliance date.
 The owners and operators of Blaine County #1 Compressor Station shall comply with the emissions limitation and other requirements of this section as expeditiously as practicable, but no later than July 31, 2018.
 The owners and operators of the BART sources subject to this section shall comply with the emissions limitations and other requirements of this section as follows, unless otherwise indicated in specific paragraphs: Compliance with PM limits is required within 30 days of the effective date of this rule.
-Compliance with SO_2 and NO_X limits is required within 180 days of the effective date of this rule, unless installation of additional emission controls is necessary to comply with emission limitations under this rule, in which case compliance is required within five years of the effective date of this rule.

-(e) Compliance determinations for SO_2 and NO_X .
-(1) CEMS for EGUs.
-At all times after the compliance date specified in paragraph (d) of this section, the owner/operator of each unit shall maintain, calibrate, and operate a CEMS, in full compliance with the requirements found at 40 CFR part 75, to accurately measure SO_2 , NO_X , diluent, and stack gas volumetric flow rate from each unit.
+Compliance with SO2 and NOX limits is required within 180 days of the effective date of this rule, unless installation of additional emission controls is necessary to comply with emission limitations under this rule, in which case compliance is required within five years of the effective date of this rule. - (e) Compliance determinations for SO_2 and $NO{\rm X.}$ (1) CEMS for EGUs.
+At all times after the compliance date specified in paragraph (d) of this section, the owner/operator of each unit shall maintain, calibrate, and operate a CEMS, in full compliance with the requirements found at 40 CFR part 75, to accurately measure SO2, NO_X, diluent, and stack gas volumetric flow rate from each unit.
 The CEMS shall be used by the owner/operator to determine compliance with the emission limitations in paragraph (c) of this section for each unit.